Blog By Nitish K, IAS (Rank – 8, CSE – 2014) Mathematics Optional In UPSC

 The fixed space for each question in Mathematics causes parcel of burden versus other discretionary, especially humanities.
 On the off chance that you committed an error while taking care of an issue and have devoured the greater part of the accessible space, at that point in spite of knowing the right technique you would not have space to redress your mix-up.
 To handle this, work on tackling issues and compose many counterfeit tests.
 By more noteworthy practice you will have the option to decrease unforced mistakes.
 Additionally if the issue is new or new, I used to quickly fathom it in the last page with pencil, later moving it to principle page.

 A great deal of hopefuls face the quandary of how long to give for Maths contrasted with GS.
 There is no immovable standard.
 I used to give half of my time (say around 5 hrs for each day) for Maths and half for GS.
 Attributable to gigantic schedule of Maths, up-and-comers for the most part will in general disregard GS and Essay.
-This must be maintained a strategic distance from.

 It is critical to finish in any event 80% of schedule before prelims.
 Likewise among prelims and mains, attempt to do the two Maths and GS regular.
 Try not to lose bit of Maths.
 The most recent one month before Mains is significant.
 During this period continue modifying equations and rehearsing issues.